-She said: “This city looks like Hogwarts, and all the shops looked like the places in Diagon Alley, only they sold tartan skirts and bagpipes instead of wands and owls.
-Although we did see a big white owl that looked like Hedwig on the street.
-And we went to a café where they say some of the Harry Potter books were written and my brother got to write on a toilet wall, which was a bit weird because I alwaysgot in trouble for writing on furniture and stuff!
-No fair.”
+She said: “This city looks like Hogwarts, and all the shops looked like places in Diagon Alley, only they sold tartan skirts and bagpipes instead of wands and owls.
+I got a skit and it makes me look cool.
+And we did actually see a big white owl that looked like Hedwig on the street.
+And we went to a café where some of the Harry Potter books were written and my brother got to write on a toilet wall, which was a bit weird because I always get in trouble for writing on furniture and stuff!
+It’s not fair.”

 It may be famed for its monolithic castle and stony architectural beauty, but Edinburgh is officially the greenest city in the UK with almost half of the city classified as green space.
 The urban centre boasts 131 public parks and gardens.
 No wonder my kids declared it “the most cartwheelable city on earth!”

 And the green doesn’t stop there, just a few minutes from the centre is stunning Holyrood Park, a sprawling area of volcanic cliff faces, mini lochs, and dramatic hills and crags that help to shape Edinburgh’s incredible skyline.
 It’s also the location of Arthur’s Seat, a mighty hill that Celtic legend says a sleeping dragon that used to fly around the sky, terrorising the region and eating all the livestock.
 On our visit it’s just Raffles and Sugarpuff creating all the kerfuffle.